Jamcdonald120/Titancraft-Above-Wiki/Bosses/Beastmaster.md

 * "Polar Fear": Small Polar Bears who chase and maul their targets.
 * "Creeperlotl": Large fragile Axolotls that quickly approach their target and self destruct, like creepers.
 Self destruct DOES NOT count as a beast kill.
 * "Armakillo": Large Armadillos that scurry towards their target and attack in rapid succession when near.
 * `Name needed`: Small Sniffers that scurry towards their target and attack in rapid succession when near.
+They run really fast when panicking after being damaged.

 After all Beasts are defeated, Beastmaster returns to their aggressive phase and becomes vulnerable again.